jacobeisenstein/gt-css-class/schedule.md

+Course schedule
+===

+This schedule is still a work in progress, as I'm always finding new readings that are relevant.
+The assignment dates will be no earlier than as posted here.

 # Part 1: Data science #

 In this section, we will use contemporary research papers to get up to speed on statistical methods.
 If you have trouble keeping up with these readings, you may consult [Think Stats](http://greenteapress.com/thinkstats/thinkstats.pdf), a free online textbook.